wymp/ts-monorepo-poc/README.md

 * GOTCHA: There's a dynamic section in `dockerfile.base` to mount all the libs and apps when installing deps.
 This allows us to not have to risk having an out-of-date dockerfile when we add new libs and apps, but it also makes the dockerfile unusable in raw form.
 Trade-offs.
-* The front-end dockerfile (`./deploy/dockerfile.react-ext`) has not been battle tested and is considered a starting point.
+* The front-end container ( created by `./deploy/dockerfile.react-ext`) has not been battle tested and is considered a starting point.
 * At this time, there are no service-specific extensions, but the implemented dockerfile system allows you to provide a file at `apps/*/deploy/dockerfile.service` if you wish to make additional changes to the final built service.
 If you need to change the build target as a result, you can change the given package's `docker:build` npm script to contain the `DOCKER_TARGET` env var before calling the script, e.g., `"docker:build": "DOCKER_TARGET=my-targ ../../scripts/docker-build.sh"`
 * The dev docker image is simply the monorepo.
-And since the `/monorepo` directory is actually replaced with your live monorepo, the image really just serves as a fixed runtime environment.
+And since the `/monorepo` directory in the container is actually replaced with your live monorepo, the image really just serves as a fixed runtime environment.
 * You can build all containers using `pnpm docker:build`
 * You can bring the system up using `pnpm docker:compose up -d` (dev).
 This brings the system up in dev mode with your local monorepo linked in.
 If you want to run the actual built containers statically, try `pnpm docker:compose prod up -d`.